-Are you planning to backpack Colombia?
+Are you planning on backpacking Colombia?
 Creating an itinerary for 3 weeks in Colombia is no easy task.
 There are just so many amazing places equally worth the time to explore.
 We had an incredible time during our trip and could easily have spent longer but work beckoned us home.

-This Colombia itinerary will take you to the major cities of Bogota, Medellin and Cartagena.
+Our 3 week Colombia itinerary will take you to the major cities of Bogotá, Medellín and Cartagena.
 You will visit Salento in the coffee region, complete the Lost City trek and even find some time for relaxing at the beach (because who wants to return home from vacation exhausted?).
 Colourful Guatapé, stunning Cocora Valley and Isla Grande make for perfect day trips as well.
 We followed this trip plan almost exactly and would definitely recommend it to anyone looking to visit this colourful country.

-While it is impossible to see all of Colombia in 3 weeks, following this detailed itinerary will give you a glimpse of the best of Colombia and the best it has to offer.
+While it is impossible to see all of Colombia in 3 weeks, following this detailed itinerary will give you a glimpse of the best of Colombia and what it has to offer.
 In a county with so many incredible options it’s easy to become overwhelmed with planning – we’re here to help!

 Why should you visit Colombia?